dphere2011/NoteNerd.ai/README.md

 1. **Upload Material:** The user uploads a PDF or image of their textbook or notes.
 2. **Select Topics:** The user specifies topics or sections of interest.
-3. **AI Processing:** The Llama 3.2 Visual 11B model processes the input, extracting and summarizing key information[4](https://aws.amazon.com/blogs/machine-learning/vision-use-cases-with-llama-3-2-11b-and-90b-models-from-meta/)[5](https://www.e2enetworks.com/blog/building-a-llama-3-2-11b-based-rag-system-with-vision-model-integration).
+3. **AI Processing:** The Llama 3.2 Visual 11B model processes the input, extracting and summarizing key information.
 4. **Note Generation:** Clean, structured notes are generated, highlighting important concepts and making revision straightforward.
 5. **Clarification & Q&A:** Users can ask further questions or request clarifications, with the AI maintaining context for a seamless revision experience.